kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

 With Kuzzle, customers **can directly access all the data stored in the database** as long as their have the rights to do so.

-No more need to create a new controller every time new data needs to be displayed, no more need to add parameters to controller actions to refine searches: **everything is done directly on the client side**.
+No more need to create a new controller every time new data needs to be displayed, no more need to add parameters to controller actions to refine searches: **queries are expressed directly on the client side**.

 Kuzzle exposes the [Elasticsearch Query Language](/core/2/guides/main-concepts/3-querying) in a secure way.
 It is therefore possible to **take full advantage of the possibilities of Elasticsearch** with boolean queries, aggregations, special fields, etc.